 CLN7 disease is an inherited disorder that primarily affects the nervous system.
 The signs and symptoms of this condition typically begin between ages 2 and 7.
-The initial features usually include recurrent seizures (epilepsy) and the loss of previously acquired skills (developmental regression).
-Affected children also develop problems with movement that might seem like clumsiness, including muscle twitches (myoclonus) and difficulty coordinating movements (ataxia).
-Additional features of CLN7 disease are speech impairment and vision loss.
+The initial features are usually vision loss and problems with movement that might seem like clumsiness.
+Additional signs and symptoms of CLN7 disease include muscle twitches (myoclonus), difficulty coordinating movements (ataxia), recurrent seizures (epilepsy), and speech impairment.
 Mental functioning and motor skills (such as sitting and walking) decline with age.
 Individuals with CLN7 disease typically do not survive past their teens.

 CLN7 disease is one of a group of disorders known as neuronal ceroid lipofuscinoses (NCLs), which may also be collectively referred to as Batten disease.
 All these disorders affect the nervous system and typically cause worsening problems with vision, movement, and thinking ability.
 The different NCLs are distinguished by their genetic cause.
 Each disease type is given the designation "CLN," meaning ceroid lipofuscinosis, neuronal, and then a number to indicate its subtype.